Why Customer Support is Important on Social Media

 The People’s Choice

-The popularity and inclusion of social media in the average consumer’s daily life has naturally resulted in social media platforms becoming the primary option for customer care and complaints.
+The popularity and inclusion of social media in the average consumer’s daily life have naturally resulted in social media platforms becoming the primary option for customer care and complaints.
 While some consumers still utilize phone calls and email contact, most of the customer contact now takes place on websites and social media platforms.

-Additionally, because of this evolution we have experienced in becoming the “now” generation, the expectations are higher than ever for responses on social media channels.
+Additionally, because of this evolution, we have experienced in becoming the “now” generation, the expectations are higher than ever for responses on social media channels.

 While social media has become the people’s choice for contact and support, it isn’t viewed in the same manner by businesses, which is a mistake.
 It costs 1/6 the amount to solve a customer issue on social media platform compared to a call center.
 That money saved along with increased customer satisfaction translates directly to increased revenue and brand reputation.